paper-account1/HIVE/README.md

 ## Step2
-Replace the contents of the `gpu-simulator/gpgpu-sim/src/` directory with the contents of this project and rerun the command in **step 1**.
+Replace the contents of the `gpu-simulator/gpgpu-sim/src/` directory with the contents of this repository and rerun the command in **step 1**.

 At this point, you will get the results of the modified architecture.